 Calcium is the mineral responsible for healthy growth and development of bones.
 It also helps to keep the muscles working properly.
 A lack of calcium can lead to weak bones and increased risk of fractures in later life.

-Active children should be encouraged to consume at least three to four serves of dairy foods or fortified soy alternatives each day.
-Examples of one serve include: one cup of fat-reduced milk, one tub of yoghurt, two slices of fat-reduced cheese or one cup of a calcium-enriched soy beverage.
+Active children should be encouraged to consume at least 2-3 serves of dairy foods or fortified soy alternatives each day.
+Examples of one serve include: 1 cup of reduced fat milk; 1 tub of yogurt; 2 slices of reduced fat cheese; 1 cup of a calcium enriched soy beverage.

-Other good sources of calcium include canned fish with edible bones, green leafy vegetables, nuts and seeds, but kids would need to eat quite large amounts of any of these choices to obtain a sufficient intake.
+Other good sources of calcium include canned fish with edible bones, green leafy vegetables, nuts and seeds but kids would need to eat quite large amounts of any of these choices to obtain a sufficient intake.